ubc-library-rc/Geocoding-Web-Mapping-with-Python/Content/Geocoding.md

 # Getting Started with Geocoding

 You can close the terminal window, we don't need it anymore.
 Go back to your Jupyter Notebook window.
-* Double click on "Getting Started with Geocoding.ipynb" to open it.
+* Double click on "Geocoding and Webmapping.ipynb" to open it.